 Extremely scarce.
 An example has been reported with an upper half-label overstuck on a Diploma Record, which at least indicates that Royal is nominally a British label.
 Diplomas were first made here by ‘Edison Bell’, and later in Germany.
 The above turned up recently (February 2013), and is overstuck on a German Dacapo, not a British one.
 Those appeared here in 1910, but had existed in their native Germany since 1907.
 Probably the best thing to do, is to forget about Royal for the time being, and see if any more turn up, stuck over Diplomas, Dacapos – or indeed something else!
 A ball park date for the above disc can only be distressingly vague – perhaps as wide as 1907 – 1915.

 Another scarce label, also produced by Homophon, as a cheaper line, probably for the last ‘price war season’ of 1913-1914.
 Year dates between 1907 and 1911 are found in the wax, so the latest date will tend to indicate their period of existence, shadowy as it was.
 Whoever imported & distributed them in this country is unknown.
 In any case, that arrangement would have terminated in August 1914.
 However, Homophon also made Rubin records for sale in other countries, as the above French example attests.
 That being the case, the ‘E’ prefix of the British Rubins may stand for ‘England’.
 For details of the Homophon date codes, see homophone.htm

 See Frank Andrews, BRI.
 An exceedingly scarce double-sided label, Frank tells us that it only existed between June and September 1908.
 It was a product of F M Russell & Co.
 Ltd., The Junction Works, Willesden, London N.W.10.
 Only eighteen 10″ discs and fifteen 12″ discs were issued in all.
+They were all original recordings.
 The exuberant label is very large at 4″ (10 cm).